boo62/boo62.github.io/blog/posts/use_inde_est_as_comp_guess.rst

 Using independent estimates as the starting point for competition fitting
 -------------------------------------------------------------------------

-This can be much faster when it works.
+This can be much faster when kn is small.
 For the rate constant parameters used, good parameter estimates were recovered for k\
 :sub:`n` <= 0.12.
 Above this value the the competition fit was unable to escape the independent estimate minimum.

+Importantly, we can fit the competition model to competition simulations with k\ :sub:`n`\ =0 using this method.

 kn = 0